bugnitude/SamplePopup/README.md

 On the other hand, the height can be explicitly set, and for views whose height is determined dynamically, there is no need to specify it at all.
 However, if a height greater than the area mentioned above is explicitly specified, the popup will extend beyond the screen and be partially cut off.

-The popup is displayed using __matchedGeometryEffect__, and the following two animations are executed during its presentation and dismissal:
+The popup is displayed using matchedGeometryEffect, and the following two animations are executed during its presentation and dismissal:
 * scaleEffect
 * opacity